-New Age Values
+New Age Religion

-Now I am posting under pressure today, dear Reader.
-And rather than write a new entry, I thought I would mainly share material taken from the first rough draft of the book I plan to self-publish: Cor Jesu Sacratissimum.
+Today, I want to continue with the question of what kind of values tend to flow from the New Age Religion and Catholicism.
+Now I post under pressure today, dear Reader.
+And rather than write a new entry, I thought I would mainly share material taken from the first rough draft of the book I am writing: Cor Jesu Sacratissimum.

-This is material reflecting on the ex-patriate “New Age colony” in Spain to which I referred previously – and where I have lived in the past.
+This is material reflecting on the ex-patriate “New Age colony” in Spain to which I referred previously – and where I lived in the past.
 It is also where I find myself living at present.

 What are these posts of mine?
 Are they nothing but the rantings of a Traditional Catholic wailing in the New Age desert, in which he finds himself again?